surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 <b>For Instance:</b> in this document, i am creating a Job for task type-->Query Execute.

-On selecting Query Execute, it display following functionalities;
+On selecting query execute, it display following functionalities;

 - <b>Source Connection:</b> Select database source connection.